TNG/NextGenerationTranslatorBackend/CONTRIBUTING.md

+We appreciate commits from external sources and help is always welcome, so feel free to issue a pull request to us.
+If you want to contribute, you should however follow the basic rules stated below.

 ## Sign your work - the Developer's Certificate of Origin

 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or